-- More complicated to setup. - Network becomes the bottleneck (10GB Ethernet recommended). - · Currently DB filecache table will grow rapidly, making migrations painful in case the table is altered.
+- More complicated to setup. - Network becomes the bottleneck (10GB Ethernet recommended). - Currently DB filecache table will grow rapidly, making migrations painful in case the table is altered.

-What About Nginx / PHP-FPM?
+What About Nginx?

 Could be used instead of HAproxy as the load balancer.
-But on uploads stores the whole file on disk before handing it over to PHP-FPM.